 What was it like growing up in Belfast?

 Oh a dream, I love my city so much. like I went back there for the first time in a year last week, because there has been so much movement.
 I went back and I missed it so much; like the accent and the people, it’s such an amazing community.
 I live in the west of the city, and coming back I sort of had this hero’s welcome.
 It’s a lovely place, an amazing place.
-There’s a roof from when you get off the plane in Belfast, and you can feel that it is a different, there’s electricity in the air.
+There’s a roof from when you get off the plane in Belfast, and you can feel that it is a difference, there’s electricity in the air.
 I think there’s so much division there, and so much culture and art.
-You can feel a real pulsing energy in the place and something in your stomach when you walk through that town that I haven’t felt in any other city like Paris, London or Cardiff.
-I’ve never felt this sort of electricity in the air, like anything could happen.
+You can feel a real pulsing energy in the place and something in your stomach when you walk through that town that I haven’t felt in any other city like Paris, London, or Cardiff.
+I’ve never felt this sort of electricity in the air - like anything could happen.

 What does being Irish mean to you?